quasinaut/kinda-ksp2/COMPARISON.md

 # Comparison Table of KSP1 features to KSP2 features

-Each feature is rated from 0-5 using the developers' feature system in each game
+Each feature is rated from 0-5 using the developers' feature system in each game, sometimes it doesn't really apply so just throw in a number

-0. Does is exist?
+0. Does is exist? (leave it blank)
 1. Is it working?
 2. Is it stable?
 3. Is it performant?